Skip to content

 Abstract

-Background and Aim
+Introduction and Aim

 Postpartum depression has a profound impact, both physically and psychologically, on both the mother and her newborn.
-With a focus on the prevalent psychological complications following the onset of this condition, this study aimed to explore the correlation between antenatal depression and Corona disease anxiety, personality traits, and postpartum depression during the COVID-19 pandemic.
+With a focus on the prevalent psychological complications following the onset of this condition, this study aimed to explore the correlation between antenatal depression and corona disease anxiety, personality traits, and postpartum depression during the COVID-19 pandemic.

 Materials and Methods